aofarrel/Dockstore-Dictionary/outputs/output.rst

 labels
 ------
 	On Dockstore, we use labels to "tag" Dockstore entries with information about them.
-You can add labels to a Dockstore :ref:`dict entry` page that you have edit access to.
+Workflow or tool developers can add labels to a Dockstore :ref:`dict entry` page that they have edit access to.
 Labels cannot contain spaces.

-.. updated 2022-05-17
+.. updated 2022-05-18